electron/electron/docs/api/window-open.md

 deciding security preferences than the main process.

-In addition to passing in `action` and `overrideBrowserWindowOptions`, `closeWithOpener` can be passed like: `{ action: 'allow', closeWithOpener: false,
+In addition to passing in `action` and `overrideBrowserWindowOptions`, `outlivesOpener` can be passed like: `{ action: 'allow', outlivesOpener: true,
 overrideBrowserWindowOptions: { ... } }`.
-If set to `false`, child windows will not
+If set to `true`, the newly created
-be closed when the opener window closes.
-The default value is `true`.
+window will not close when the opener window closes.
+The default value is `false`.

 ### Native `Window` example